 No. It’s true for many, or even most, mom and baby pairs, but not all.

-Some babies struggle with nursing for whatever reason.
+Additionally, some babies struggle with nursing for whatever reason.
 A baby might have a tongue tie or might have a difficult time transferring milk.
 In cases like this, a breast pump CAN be as effective or more effective at removing milk than a baby, especially when the mother responds well to her pump.

 So what can you do if your body doesn’t respond well to the pump?